-As detailed under the heading "Tecsys Stock Option Plan", directors of the Corporation are entitled to receive Options of the Corporation.
-The Board granted to the directors of the Corporation, in accordance with the recommendation of the Arthur J. Gallagher & Co.
-CEO and Board Compensation study, 6,600 Options per director during the Fiscal 2019.
+As detailed under the heading "Tecsys Stock Option Plan", directors of the Company are entitled to receive Options of the Company.
+The Board granted to the directors of the Company 11,327 Options per director during Fiscal 2020.

 During Fiscal 2019, certain requirements were implemented to ensure the interests of Board members are aligned with those of shareholders and to maintain the trust of shareholders.
 Specifically, all directors are required to hold Common Shares with a total value equal to or greater than \$90,000.
 Each director has three years from the date he or she takes office or after the date of the first grant of Options to directors under the Stock Option Plan whichever is later to meet these requirements.
 Such threshold will be assessed at the end of each fiscal year.
 Beginning of the end of Fiscal 2019 and for each of the two subsequent fiscal years, each director will have to hold Common Shares in increasing increments of \$30,000 per fiscal year until the \$90,000 threshold is met.
 Common Shares may be obtained by purchase on the facilities of the TSX secondary market or by exercise of his or her Options granted under the Stock Option Plan.